-SUSANA is part of a larger project supported by the UK National Institute of Health Research and the Oxford Health BRC, which is called PRADA (Prescribing the Right Antidepressant for Depression in Adults) and aims to integrate the best available scientific information with the preferences of patients and clinicians to provide, for the first time, a bespoke clinical decision aid to tailor antidepressant treatment in real-world settings within the NHS.
+SUSANA is part of a larger project supported by the UK National Institute of Health Research and the Oxford Health BRC, which is called PETRUSHKA (Personalise antidEpressant TReatment for Unipolar depreSsion combining individual cHoices, risKs and big datA) and aims to integrate the best available scientific information with the preferences of patients and clinicians to provide, for the first time, a bespoke clinical decision aid to tailor antidepressant treatment in real-world settings within the NHS.
 More about this to come very soon (in the meanwhile, please complete the survey!)

 Strengths and limitations

 This study used electronic health records from a large nationally representative primary care database in the UK.
 This is a very informative source of clinical information but records of weight, height and BMI are not always systematically collected in primary care.

 The strong temporal association between initiation of antidepressant treatment and weight gain suggests a clear link between the two, however the observational nature of this study can tell us about associations, not necessarily causation.
 The non-randomised design cannot rule out the confounding by indication: the propensity of being prescribed antidepressants may be associated with the propensity of gaining weight.

 Finally, analyses were based on antidepressant prescription, but it is not possible to ascertain the proportion of patients who did actually take the medication.

 - The widespread utilisation of antidepressants may be contributing to long term increased risk of weight gain at the population level.